AnswerDotAI/pyskills/THEORY.md

 ## The premise

 An LLM equipped with a persistent interpreter does not need a bespoke tool for each operation.
 It needs capabilities as importable functions, docs it can pull on demand (`doc()`), and a discovery mechanism (`list_pyskills()`) that reports what is installed without importing anything.
-Hosts supply the kernel and the session rules: clikernel for terminal AIs such as Claude Code, Solveit with its own kernel and dialog tools, or a plain script.
-The packages are host-neutral, and everything below works the same from any of them.
+Harnesss supply the kernel and the session rules: clikernel for terminal AIs such as Claude Code, Solveit with its own kernel and dialog tools, or a plain script.
+The packages are harness-neutral, and everything below works the same from any of them.

 ## The media and their units